-To mark Pride month, currently serving LGBTQ+ members of the Armed Forces and those who served before lifting the ban in 2000 have provided their top tips to coming out in the military.
+To mark Pride month, currently serving LGBTQ+ members of the Armed Forces and those who served before the lifting of the ban on gay and bisexual people serving in the military in 2000 have provided their top tips to coming out in the military.

 Every member of the LGBTQ+ community faces the prospect of coming out to family, friends, and colleagues for the first time.
 As a rite of passage, everybody who is lesbian, gay, bisexual, trans or queer will likely face this moment with great trepidation.
 Of course, it is entirely normal to feel like this.
 But do not worry.
 All you have to remember is this: you are not alone.

 And that could not be truer than in the Armed Forces.

 For more than 20 years, LGB people have served lawfully and with authenticity in the three armed services and the Ministry of Defence.
 From 2014, Trans people were officially permitted to join and serve in the military too (even though they had been in service without facing consequences for more than a decade already).

 In every part of the military, LGBTQ+ people – just like you – serve with pride.